 You may contend that anyone who denies the validity of non-fiction also commits acts like denying the Holocaust or questioning the historicity of Jesus of Nazareth; or perhaps you are more in agreement with Pankaj Mishra who suggests there are “porous boundaries of fiction and nonfiction;” then again, you might subscribe to the oft heard conclusion that fiction is lying whereas non-fiction is truth.

 I have regularly argued that non-fiction is just a degree of fiction and is no more, and possibly less, the truth than is fiction.
-Non-fiction and fiction are both imaginative constructs developed in the mind of man based on passed events and experiences and seasoned with a healthy dose of the human brain’s ability to bring both order and imagination to the writer’s craft.
+Non-fiction and fiction are both imaginative constructs developed in the mind of man based on past events and experiences and seasoned with a healthy dose of the human brain’s ability to bring both order and imagination to the writer’s craft.

 This week I was pleased to see a discussion of fiction vs. non-fiction in the New York Times Sunday Book Review.
 In the section aptly called Bookends, Rivka Galchen and Pankaj Mishra give their views on the subject, “What’s Behind the Notion That Nonfiction Is More ‘Relevant’ Than Fiction?“